Novel topological classes in black hole thermodynamics

-{\textit{Conclusions and discussions}}--- We have introduced a new thermodynamic topological class $W^{0-\leftrightarrow 1+}$ and two novel subclasses $\overline{W}^{1+}$, and $\hat{W}^{1+}$ that extend beyond the four previously established categories \cite{PRD110-L081501}.
-For each new topological (sub)class, we analyzed its thermodynamic behaviour in both the small and large black hole limits, as well as in the low and high temperature limits.
-A concise overview of these results is presented in Table \ref{TableII}.
-Our results emphasize the significance and potential of investigating the thermodynamic phase transition behaviour of static, charged AdS black holes in gauged supergravity theories, whose thermodynamic behaviour is far richer than the corresponding RN-AdS case, though we have only glimpsed a fraction of this from the perspective of thermodynamic topology.
+\textit{Conclusions and discussions}.---We have introduced a new thermodynamic topological class $W^{0-\leftrightarrow 1+}$ and two novel subclasses $\overline{W}^{1+}$, and $\hat{W}^{1+}$ that extend beyond the four previously established categories \cite{PRD110-L081501}.
+For each new topological (sub)class, we analyzed its thermodynamic behavior in both the small and large black hole limits, as well as in the low and high temperature limits.
+A concise overview of these results is presented in Table \ref{TableI}.
+Our results emphasize the significance and potential of investigating the thermodynamic phase transition behavior of static charged AdS black holes in gauged supergravity theories, whose thermodynamic behavior is far richer than the corresponding RN-AdS case.

-In summary, our findings highlight both the necessity and great potential of studying the thermodynamic phase transition behaviour of static, charged AdS black holes in gauged supergravity theories, though we have only glimpsed a fraction of these insights from the perspective of thermodynamic topology.
+In summary, our findings highlight both the necessity and great potential of studying the thermodynamic phase transition behavior of static charged AdS black holes in gauged supergravity theories, though we have just grasped a fraction of these insights from the perspective of thermodynamic topology.
 More generally, we have enhanced and refined the framework of topological classifications in black hole thermodynamics, while also marking a significant step toward uncovering the fundamental nature of black holes and gravity.